National Nuclear Laboratory Limited (“NNL”) – Modern Slavery Act Statement – 2023

 NNL’s Supply Chain

-NNL practices robust due diligence throughout the tender supplier selection process, including use of the UK Government Supplier Questionnaire (SQ) for all contracts valued over £25,000 which contains specific requirements related to the Act.
-NNL also use supplier intelligence sources, such as Rapid Ratings and Dun and Bradstreet to ensure that all our suppliers are financially, ethically and legally sound.
-If a supplier is found to be in breach of the Act, or found to have misled NNL during the tendering process, immediate steps will be taken to measure the impact of the breach, and if necessary terminate the contract.
+NNL carries out due diligence throughout the tender supplier selection process, including use of the UK Government Supplier Questionnaire, which contains specific requirements related to the Act, for all contracts valued over £100,000.
+NNL also use supplier intelligence sources, such as Rapid Ratings and Dun & Bradstreet to provide confidence that our suppliers are financially, ethically and legally sound.
+If a supplier is found to be in breach of the Act or found to have misled NNL during the tendering process, steps will be taken to measure the impact of the breach, and if necessary, terminate the contract.

-Consideration has been given to NNL’s supply chain and due to the geographical nature of our suppliers (see chart below) and the types of products/services procured, the risk is considered low.
-However we are not complacent in any of our assumptions.
+Consideration has been given to NNL’s supply chain and due to the geographical nature of our suppliers (see chart) and the types of products/services procured, the risk is considered low.
 NNL is committed to periodic reviews of our suppliers, in particular where multi-year contracts are placed.
 This allows us to reassess any, or all, of the information provided at the time of the contract award and highlight any areas for improvement, including where the supplier is in breach of, or falling short of, the conditions of the Act.

-NNL is working to increase awareness within our organisation and to ensure a high level of understanding of the risks associated with modern slavery and human trafficking in our supply chains and in our business.
+NNL is continuing to work to increase awareness within our organisation and to ensure a high level of understanding of risks, including modern slavery and human trafficking, in our supply chain and in our business.

-NNL shall carry out periodic reviews of our suppliers, in particular where multi-year contracts are placed to ensure that such contracts contain terms requiring our suppliers and each of their subcontractors to comply with the Act.
+NNL carries out periodic reviews of our suppliers, in particular where multi-year contracts are placed to ensure that such contracts contain terms requiring our suppliers and each of their subcontractors to comply with the Act.
 This includes utilising Government audited frameworks and suppliers.
 NNL have drafted a specific Sustainable Procurement Policy, which includes Modern Slavery.
 This will be finalised and approved by the Board during the current financial year.